biotope/biotope-boilerplate/README.md

 ### 1. Node.js and NPM

 **Node.js** is a JavaScript runtime which will allow us to run a host of tools.
 In fact node.js even runs a tiny webserver which will enable you to browse the components of the frontend.
-**NPM** is the Node Package Manager and is only used to install yarn.
+**NPM** is the Node Package Manager and is used to install all packages.

 1. Install as instructed on <http://nodejs.org>.
 2. (On Windows if asked) choose to also install NPM and add Node.js to your path.
 3. Check the installation of Node.js and NPM by running `node -v` or `npm -v` from your command line.

-> IMPORTANT NOTE ON PERMISSIONS: If you experience permission problems while installing Node.js (especially on Mac or Linux machines) never use `sudo` to install packages with `npm` or `yarn`
+> IMPORTANT NOTE ON PERMISSIONS: If you experience permission problems while installing Node.js (especially on Mac or Linux machines) never use `sudo` to install packages with `npm`
 > Please ask your IT Admins to give you proper permissions or let them do the installation.
 > See <https://docs.npmjs.com/getting-started/fixing-npm-permissions> for instructions.

-### 2. yarn
-**yarn** is a Node Package Manager which will allow us to download and install required components for Node.js with ease See <https://yarnpkg.com/> for details of this dependency manager

-1. Run `npm install -g yarn` to install yarn dependency manager 1a.
-(On windows) You can also get the installer from <https://yarnpkg.com/en/docs/install>.

 ## Starting